wpfleger96/Calculator/README.md

 Before you submit your project, you need to perform the following tasks:

- 1. (10 points) Implement a iterative implementation of the <code>Math</code> interface in the
+ 1. (2013-04-05) (10 points) Implement a iterative implementation of the <code>Math</code>
-    <code>IterativeMath</code> class.
-The implementations for **all** the methods in
-    this class are to be non-recursive.
-They are also to be writen using iteration/loops.
+    interface in the <code>IterativeMath</code> class.
+The implementations for **all** the methods in this class are to be non-recursive.
+They are to be writen using iteration/loops.
+Just to be clear, you are NOT allowed to implement these functions the naive way.
+For example, you cannot implement addition as <code>return lhs + rhs</code>.
+You must implement it using a loop.
+In fact, here is an example of how to implement the
+    <code>add</code> method:
+    ```java
+    public int add(int lhs, int rhs) {
+        int sum = lhs;
+        while (rhs > 0) {
+            sum = inc(sum);
+            rhs = dec(rhs);
+        } // while
+        return sum;
+    } // add
+    ```
+    There are some more notes on implementing math functions in another section below. **You need to have this part committed to your git repository before 2013-04-05 @ 11:59 PM** The grader will deduct 5 points if your git log does not reflect this upon submission.

- 2. (10 points) Implement a recursive implementation of the <code>Math</code> interface in the <code>RecursiveMath</code> class. the implementations for **all** the methods in this class are to be recursive.
+ 2. (2013-04-05) (10 points) Implement a recursive implementation of the <code>Math</code>
+    interface in the <code>RecursiveMath</code> class. the implementations for **all** the methods in this class are to be recursive.
+You are not required to use accumulator recursion, however, doing so will make the transition from iteration to recursion a lot easier, especially for the math methods we haven't explicitly covered in class.
+There are some more notes on implementing math functions in another section below. **You need to have this part committed to your git repository before 2013-04-05 @ 11:59 PM** The grader will deduct 5 points if your git log does not reflect this upon submission.

- 3. (50 points) Design and implement a GUI interface for your calculator app in the
-    <code>Calculator</code> class using Java Swing.
-Your GUI must include the
-    following: Text field for the mathematical expressions;
-    A button to switch between using "iteration" and "recursion"; the ability to toggle individual bits on and off, updating the UI appropriately.
+ 3. (2013-04-07) (10 points) Design your calculator's GUI interface.
+You can use a mock-up tool such as [](http://creately.com/Online-UI-Mockups-and-Wireframes) or [Pencil](http://pencil.evolus.vn/) (or similar) to make this easier.
+Your GUI should allow users to take advantage of all of the operators defined in the <code>Math</code> interface.
+You mockup and final program need to contain the following elements: Text field for the mathematical expressions and the computed numbers; A button to switch between using "iteration" and "recursion"; the ability to toggle individual bits on and off, updating the UI appropriately.
     Your GUI must make use of some of the styling facilities available in Swing.
+    You will include your mockups in the <code>MOCKUP.md</code> file. **You need to have this part committed to your git repository before 2013-04-07 @ 11:59 PM** The grader will deduct 5 points if your git log does not reflect this upon submission.

+ 4. (2013-04-12) (40 points) Implement a GUI interface for your calculator app in the
+    <code>Calculator</code> class (and other classes as needed) using Java Swing.
+    Your GUI must include the elements you described in your mockups. **You need to have this part committed to your git repository before 2013-04-12 @ 11:59 PM** The grader will deduct 5 points if your git log does not reflect this upon submission.

- 4. (40 points) Write a report analyzing the time complexity of each <code>Math</code>
+ 4. (2013-04-14) (40 points) Write a report analyzing the time complexity of each <code>Math</code>
     implementation.
 Give the time function and complexity class (using Big-O) for each method.
 Compare both implementation and write a sentence or two explaining the trade-offs between the two implementations.
 This report should be formatted using Markdown (similar to the contents of this README file) and saved in the
-    <code>REPORT.md</code> file.
+    <code>REPORT.md</code> file. **You need to have this part committed to your git
+    repository before 2013-04-14 @ 11:59 PM** The grader will deduct 5 points if
+    your git log does not reflect this upon submission.

  5. (10 points) Ensure that your code is properly documented using inline comments as necessary.
 In general, you should describe in regular terms what it is the code that you are writing is doing.
 A small example of such comments can be seen in the <code>createAndShowGUI</code> method in the <code>Calculator</code>
     class.
 Please note that you do not need to write JavaDoc comments for the methods that implement methods in the <code>Math</code> interface as they will inherit the comments from the interface.
 However, if you create any new